RuyiGai/CS5720-Assignment-2/README.md

 The original matrix and both pooled matrices were printed.

-This experiment demonstrates how pooling operations reduce the spatial dimensions of feature maps.
+This experiment demonstrates the effects of different pooling operations on feature maps.

 ## Question 5: CNN Architectures